-The outcome below shows that clients got a worse price in 81-83% of the cases and a better price in 6-7% of the transactions when compared to prices in the reference market(s).
-That is: 81.5% was worse when compared to transactions on ten other trading venues and 83.3% was worse when compared to transactions executed on Euronext Amsterdam (which is the most liquid trading venue available in our dataset).
+The outcomes below show that clients got a worse price in 81-83% of the cases and a better price in 6-7% of the transactions when compared to prices in the reference market(s).
+That is: 81.5% was worse when compared to transactions on ten other trading venues and 83.3% was worse when compared to transactions executed on Euronext Amsterdam.